 If you love hammering (it’s a great stress reliever!), bang out some fun with these hammer-intensive projects.

 If you love being outside and finding things like leaves, twigs, pebbles, bottle caps, shells and other beach finds, etc. to use in your jewelry making, glass containers and resin are two great ways to turn your treasures into jewelry.
 You can also fabricate bezels to show off just about any found object.

 If you love wire jewelry making, you’re probably always looking for new ways to use it, just like me.
 Fortunately, jewelry artists are always findings clever and inventive ways to use wire in their jewelry making, too!
 Here are some designs to inspire you.

 If you love being on trend and the comfortable, tactile feel of leather jewelry, cork jewelry, or fiber jewelry, treat the boho girl (or guy!) in you with these projects.

 If you love color and always want the biggest box of crayons there is, you’ll love these projects that allow loads of joyful color to be the star.

 Do what you love!
-No matter what jewelry making techniques or materials you love, you’ll find projects using them in the Jewelry Making Pattern and Project Sale.
-In addition to all of these categories, you’ll find mixed-media jewelry making projects, stone-cutting and lapidary projects, metal clay projects, casting projects, oh-so-many bezel-making and stone-setting projects.
+No matter what jewelry techniques or materials you love, you’ll find over 1,000 projects in the Jewelry Making Pattern and Project section of our shop.
+In addition to all of these categories, you’ll find mixed-media jewelry projects, stone-cutting and lapidary projects, metal clay projects, casting projects, oh-so-many bezel-making and stone-setting projects.
 You could make a new project from the store every day and it would take nearly three years to finish!
 That’s a lot of inspiration and instruction, friends.
-And remember, all jewelry making projects are 30% off until midnight tomorrow, August 2.
 Have fun doing what you love!